knpuniversity/php-beginner-series/knpu/functions.rst

 returns a value."
 It might return a number, a string like ``'Hello World'``, or something more complicated.

-The :phpfunction`rand` function returns a random number.
+The :phpfunction:`rand` function returns a random number.
 We assign that number to the ``$pupCount`` variable and then print it just like before with the ``echo`` statement.